jbcodeforce/openshift-studies/docs/odo-appsody.md

    ```

-### Create a microprofile 3.0 app
+#### Create a microprofile 3.0 app

 ```shell
 appsody init java-openliberty
 ```

-## Defining your own stack
+### Defining your own stack

-See code in appsody-stacks/experimental/ibm-gse-eda-quarkus for example and [Appsody tutorial](https://appsody.dev/docs/stacks/develop/)
+See code in appsody-stacks/experimental/ibm-gse-eda-quarkus for example and [Appsody tutorial](https://appsody.dev/docs/stacks/develop/) for how tos.

 Stack has one dockerfile to help building the application and control the build, run and test steps of `Appsody`.
 It also includes a second Dockerfile in the images/project folder to "dockerize" the final app.
-The Dockerfile is responsible for ensuring the combined dependencies are installed in the final image.
+This Dockerfile is responsible for ensuring the combined dependencies are installed in the final image.

 When designing a stack, we need to decide who control the application: a web server in which the developer, user of the stack, is adding new end points, or the developer is controlling how the app starts and runs.